linkedinad

 You may also like reading: How Machine learning & Artificial Intelligence helping Industrial Automation.

-Cloud Computing & Advanced Data Analytics – Consumers today are more selective and look out for information that is of their interest and specific to their needs.
-This is where the data analytics and cloud computing benefit the financial establishments.
-Utilizing these technologies will allow banking organizations to fetch data about consumer profile & interest and provide a custom product, service or experience to the consumers based on their requirements.
-With the increasing competition in the financial services industry, the institutes providing more secure, efficient and tailor-made solutions to customers would lead.
-By enabling cloud-based backend infrastructure, the companies can fetch more refined data, can cope with the consumer demands better and optimize working efficiency.
+Consumers today are more selective and look out for information that is of interest and specific to their needs.
+This is where data analytics and cloud computing benefit financial establishments.
+Utilizing these technologies will allow banking organizations to fetch data about consumer profiles & interests and provide a custom product, service, or experience to the consumers based on their requirements.
+With the increasing competition in the financial services industry, the institutes providing more secure, efficient, and tailor-made solutions to customers would lead.
+By enabling cloud-based backend infrastructure, companies can fetch more refined data, can cope with consumer demands better, and optimize working efficiency.

-Social Trading and Financial Wellness Platforms – Does this come to you as a surprise?
-Thoughts on financial services involve security, trust, and use of confidential information and if it collaborates with the social media, it looks like a concern.
-Well, with the increasing number of social media users and consumers looking for relevant information over the social media platforms it is definitely a good idea for the financial institutes to walk on social trading.
-Here it does not mean carrying on transaction over the social platforms but does more towards getting benefitted by the knowledge of other people and gaining insights on financial understand.
+Does this come to you as a surprise?
+Thoughts on financial services involve security, trust, and use of confidential information and if it collaborates with social media, it looks like a concern.
+Well, with the increasing number of social media users and consumers looking for relevant information over social media platforms, it is definitely a good idea for financial institutes to walk on social trading.
+Here it does not mean carrying on transactions over social platforms but does more towards getting benefitted by the knowledge of other people and gaining insights on financial understanding.
 As social media has intensely reached consumer lives, financial establishments provide a social trading or financial wellness platform for consumers to share their thoughts, concerns, and queries allowing them to make potentially correct financial decisions.

 Fintech trends augur well

-With Fintech speeding up and advancing towards providing services to individuals, society, and businesses by keeping up with the digital transformation, the year 2018 will be the year that will see the collaboration of bank and Fintech companies working towards progress indicators such as-
+With Fintech speeding up and advancing towards providing services to individuals, society, and businesses by keeping up with the digital transformation, the year 2018 will be the year that will see the collaboration of bank and Fintech companies working towards progress indicators such as

 • Efficient financial business models